jbgariel/algolia-assignment/README.md

 ### 3- Evaluation metrics and results

-* Due to time constrain (and lack of implemented Learning to rank metrics), Xgboost metrics were not computed (there is no standard way of computing metrics)
+* Due to time constrain (and lack of implemented Learning-to-rank metrics), Xgboost metrics were not computed (there is no standard way of computing metrics) 🤷‍♂️
 * The most complicated part is actually building the training data frame in the LibSVM format (I did not know this format before)
 * ML algorithm are performing well, the training is super fast even without GPUs
-* Tensorflow Ranking increased significally the performance of Algolia Search (see graph below)
+* Tensorflow Ranking increased significally the performance of Algolia Search (see graph below), the average relevance position moved from **4.55** to **3.45** with tensorflow (more than one position gained 🎉!)
-* I also found that some Algolia competitors (elasticsearch) are building [ML plugin](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) for Learning-to-rank
-* Algolia could also leverage other data to improve click rate, like users, ip address, history etc..

 ![alt text](metrics.png)

+**This simple experiment shows the posibility for Algolia to improve its search relevance with machine learning technics 🧙‍♂️.
+This is only a short analysis and the work is amazingly huge to achieve it (in term of scalability, robusteness of algorithms, data processing, retraining etc..) but this is a super cool topic 😎!**

-## Takeaway
+## Takeaways
 * Algolia search is performing super well 👏 both in time performance and relevance
-* Learning-to-rank is not well documented, this is a secret domain (google is not releasing a lot of stuff on that 😉)
+* Learning-to-rank is not well documented, this is a secret domain (google is not releasing a lot of stuff on that 🕵️‍♀️)
-* Machine Learning could improve Algolia search relevance and click rate
+* Machine Learning could improve Algolia search relevance and click rate ↗️
+* Algolia could also leverage other data to improve click rate, like users, ip address, history etc..
+* I also found that some Algolia competitors (elasticsearch) are building [ML plugin](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) for Learning-to-rank